balena-io-examples/cloud-relay/README.md

 | AWS Lambda | [balena-aws-lambda](https://github.com/balena-io-examples/balena-aws-lambda) |
 | GCP Cloud Functions | [gcp-iot-cloud](https://github.com/balena-io-examples/gcp-iot-cloud) |

+The provisioning tool also generates environment variables required by the device to communicate with the provider, also listed in the *Configuration* section.

 ## Configuration

 Environment variables, probably common to all devices so may be defined as balena **Fleet** variables.